Call Us for a Free Consultation:

 What Happens If You Receive Notice of a Proposed Rating Reduction?

-In the event that the VA fails to notify you of their proposal to reduce your disability benefits, you have the right to have your full disability benefits rate restored.
+If the VA fails to notify you of their proposal to reduce your disability benefits, you have the right to have your full disability benefits rate restored.

 • Veterans who are over the age of 55.

 • Veterans who have permanent disabilities, such as amputees and quadriplegics.
-In such cases, VA can be sure that you will carry that disability with you for the remainder of your life and that your disability has no chance of improving.
+In such cases, the VA can be sure that you will carry that disability with you for the remainder of your life and that your disability has no chance of improving.
 Veterans who have permanent disabilities that stem from an underlying disease are also included.

 • Veterans who have had the same rating percentage for 20 years or longer.
 This is known as a “continuous rating.”

-• Veterans who already have the lowest possible rating, because the minimum rating can’t be reduced.
+• Veterans who already have the lowest possible rating because the minimum rating can’t be reduced.

 Contact an Experienced Veterans Benefits Lawyer in Jackson, MS Now